Down in New Orleans: Things to Do & Travel Guide

 Another museum to see is the New Orleans Museum of Art, which is actually quite small but boasts artwork from different periods all around the world.
 They also have quite a large collection of West African Art.
 It’s also here that you can see City Park, which is a huge park.
 It’s also very beautiful in that it looks quite natural and has some activities such as paddle boats and its own Cafe du Monde.
 This cafe is known for their beignets but the most popular location off Jackson Square can be very crowded.
 Nearby is Metairie Cemetery, which is a lesser-known cemetery in New Orleans but has a few famous burials such as Al Copeland and Louis Prima.
 All this is north of the city and can be accessed with the street cars.
 However if you’re just peeking, cemeteries such as St. Louis #2 and Lafayette #1 and #2 are more centrally located.
 It’s worth a stop in to see New Orleans’ famous gravesites.
 You should also see Tomb of the Unknown Slave, which is note a tomb but a memorial to the slaves that died due to the harsh conditions of slavery.
 It’s located at Saint Augustine Catholic Church.

 There’s a lot for house lovers, too.
 Though it’s a bit out of the way, Longue Vue House and Gardens is a great alternative to going to a plantation.
 The stately house was built by philanthropists and integrationists, has a nice interior and wonderful gardens, and is much closer.
 This house dates to the mid-20th century so it’s a bit newer but still quite nice.
 I’d recommend going during the warmer months to see the flowers in bloom.
 There are also a few house museums near the city center as well, such as the Hermann-Grima and Gallier historic houses.
 For a much grimmer but well-known history, you can learn about Madame Delphine LaLaurie at the LaLaurie Mansion.
 You may have seen Kathy Bates play this woman on American Horror Story: Coven.
 She was real and there are a lot of stories about her.
+Unfortunately I did not have time to visit any of those homes.
 If you’re looking for a more cheerful alternative, you can spend an hour or two just walking along the streets of the gorgeous Garden District, which is also accessible via street car.
 You can see where AHS: Coven was filmed at the Buckner Mansion but it is now a private residence.
 I wonder what it’s like to live in such a beautiful home.

 I hit the ground running and got to see and do a tonne in New Orleans, but there’s still a lot I didn’t get to see.
 The Audubon Butterfly Garden and Insectarium was too expensive but looks like a great time.
 I’ve also heard raving reviews of the city’s World War II Museum.